codewithnishkam/kafka/README.md

 # kafka
-Reading continuously at consumer while sending messages from producer | Python API to play with Apache Kafka
+Reading continuously at consumer while sending messages from producer | Python API to start with Apache Kafka